 However, contractors and sole proprietors may be able to purchase a work injury policy from their own insurance company in lieu of workers’ compensation.

 If an independent contractor or sole proprietor was injured while working due to another party’s negligence, they may also be able to pursue compensation from the liable party in a personal injury lawsuit.

 Georgia businesses with three or more regular employees must provide their employees with workers’ compensation.
 Very small businesses with two or fewer workers are exempt from this requirement.
 The Georgia State Board of Workers’ Compensation (SBWC) allows users to search for their employer online to determine if they carry workers’ compensation insurance.

 Filing for and Receiving Benefits

-Keep in mind that your status and eligibility for workers’ compensation is only part of the story if you want to file a claim for compensation or coverage for work-related injuries or damages.
+Keep in mind that your status and eligibility for workers’ compensation is only one part of the process of filing a claim for work-related injuries or damages.
 Even if your employer provides coverage, you must prove that your injuries or losses occurred during or as a result of work-related tasks or errands.

 Furthermore, your injuries must also be covered by your employer’s policy, and certain coverage limits may also apply.

-If the SBWC denies your workers’ compensation benefits, you can appeal the results twice, first with an SBWC judge, and a second time before the Appellate Division.
+If the SBWC denies your workers’ compensation benefits, you can appeal the results twice, first with an SBWC administrative law judge and a second time before the Appellate Division.

 Bader Scott Injury Lawyers helps injured workers in the Atlanta area with their workers’ compensation claims.
-Whether you are just getting starting on your claim and want assistance, or if your workers’ compensation claim was denied and you want representation during the appeals project, Bader Scott Injury Lawyers may be able to help you.
+Whether you are just getting started on your claim and want assistance, or if your workers’ compensation claim was denied and you want representation during the appeals project, Bader Scott Injury Lawyers can help.